wendywest16/Python-Model-prediction/003 Logistic regression_absenteeism/README.md

 Decide which variables are important to use in the model: remove variables which have close to no contribution to the model using Backward elimination

-#Model testing
+Model testing:
 The goal is to not adjust the model any further.
 The result indicates how often (% accuracy) the model will predict the level of absenteeism correctly.
 If the test result was 10-20% less than the trained model, then the model is overfitted and will fail in real life.

 Probability estimates indicate, per record, the probability of resulting in “0 (<3 hours)” or “1 (>3 hours)”.
 If probability is <0.5, then “0 (<3 hours)” result, if >0.5 then a “1 (>3 hours)”.

 #Save the model

-The model and the scaler (used to standardise all new data with the same method) saved using ‘pickle’
+The "model" and the "scaler" (used to standardise all new data with the same method) saved using ‘pickle’

-#Load the model to run on new data - Absenteeism_new_data.xlsx in Absenteeism_test_model.ipynb
+#Load the model to run on new data:
+"Absenteeism_new_data.xlsx" in "Absenteeism_test_model.ipynb"

 #Plotting in Tableau Public: